samziz/hache/README.md

-# kvdb
+# hache

-### What is kvdb?
+### What is hache?

-KVDB is an experimental in-memory key-value datastore much like Memcached or Redis.
+hache is an experimental in-memory key-value datastore much like Memcached or Redis.

 ### Installation

-Use the makefile, which compiles kvdb using the gcc compiler.
+Use the makefile, which compiles hache using the gcc compiler.

 ### Syntax